 For all of the above reasons, this DPA is of the opinion that publishers may not be required to include, on the home page of their websites, also the notices relating to the cookies installed by third parties via the publishers’ websites.

-The law mandates that the consent attained must be freely given in order for it to be considered valid.
-Using coercive methods for obtaining can, therefore, render the consent attained under such methods invalid.
-The law does make some concessions (within reason) where the rendering of particular site services are affected by the consent or lack thereof.
+The law states that the consent collected must be freely given by the user in order for it to be considered valid.
+Using coercive methods to obtain consent can make the consent collected invalid.
+The law does make some concessions (within reason) in cases where the actual ability to provide particular site services is directly affected by the consent or lack thereof.